junxit/us-congress-bills-116/metadata.md

 - 2019-04-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 7 (Roll no. 138). (text: CR H2930)
 - 2019-04-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 7 (Roll no. 138).(text: CR H2930)
 - 2019-04-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2019-05-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2019-06-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 116-44.
+- 2019-06-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 116-44.
+- 2019-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 109.